 Do goldfish need light at night?

-Do goldfish need light in their tank?
+Do goldfish need a light in their tank?
 No, goldfish don’t need light at night.
 Like us, they benefit from a regular day/night cycle to regulate sleep and hormones.
 Keeping aquarium lights off at night promotes good health and vibrant colors.

 Are goldfish happy alone?